waggle-sensor/beekeeper/kubernetes/README.md

   - Exclude volume mounts meant for production
   - Change the compute resources (CPU and memory) on each deployment
   - Generates all the secrets and confimaps for beekeeper using the kustomize generator.
+- dev-vm: development overlay that modifies the `dev` overlay with the following changes:
+  - Adds a [virtual node](https://github.com/waggle-sensor/node-platforms/tree/main/vm) to populate the DB and stress test the SSHD service
+  - Adds certs and keys to virtual node so that the `SSHD` service is able to establish a connection

 This assumes that the mysql helm chart is deployed:
 ```